-Let's deploy the Kubernetes sample Application to your Kubernetes cluster.
+Here's what you've been waiting for.
+Let's explicitly deploy the Docker container to a Kubernetes cluster.
 In Harness Manager, click Continuous Deployment.

 The Harness Continuous Deployment dashboard appears.
-If this is the first deployment, then the dashboard will be blank.
+If this is your account's first deployment, the dashboard will be blank.

 - On the Continuous Deployment dashboard, click Start New Deployment.
 The Start New Deployment dialog appears.